Rsdutta/Chicago_Crime/readme.txt

 To get the route_comparison.txt file, run routing.py and the result will be in the aforementioned file.
 In order to customize routing from point a and point b, change lat1, lon1, lat2, and lon2 parameters in the file.

+To get statistic charts and graphs run stats.py

 Descriptions for all of these results are in the results section of the final report.